 v) any container used to hold dye for tattooing or semi-permanent skin-colouring is either disposed of at the end of each treatment or is cleaned and sterilised before re-use.

-bb) sterilization, unless only pre-sterilised items are used.
+bb) sterilisation, unless only pre-sterilised items are used.

 ii) sufficient and safe gas points and electrical socket outlets;